 It’s more common than you think: Many smart marketers and business folks have great ideas for a product and a great plan for selling it, but no ability to build it.

-If you are passionate about starting a SaaS or Software business but don’t know programming, should that stop you from pursuing your venture?
-Not really.
+If you are passionate about starting a SaaS company but don’t know programming, should that stop you from pursuing your venture?

 Here are some “tried and tested” options available to non-technical founders: